Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

     If you choose **Open pool**:

     #.
+Use the sliders to update the validator commission rates or type in the percentage you want for your commission rates, if desired.
+This is the percentage you wish to earn from delegators to your pool when you have produced a block.
+Delegators can use this information when choosing a pool.

-You can optionally enter a URL with information about your validator to give delegators more information about your staking pool to help them research staking pools.
+    #.
+Enter an optional URL with information about your validator to give delegators more information about your staking pool to help them research staking pools.
 This information is not shared in the case of a closed pool.

     #.
 In the Update pool settings overview screen review the information then tap **Submit delegation transaction**.